KxSystems/docs/docs/ml/toolkit/graph/graph.md

 ### Edges

 An edge is a connection between the output of one functional or configuration node and the input of another node.
 In order to ensure that a graph is valid all input nodes must be connected to the output from another node within the graph.
-Output nodes do not need to be connected to anything for a graph to be valid, in this case the return of an executed graph will store the output data for later use.
-A user must ensure that the type allocated to the input coincides with the type allocated to the output to which it is connected.
+Output nodes do not need to be connected to anything for a graph to be valid.
+In the case an output node is not connected, the return of a fully executed graph will store the output data for retrieval by the user.
+A user must ensure that the type allocated to the input coincides with the type allocated to the output to which it is connected, this is currently not checked by pipeline execution.

 ## Functionality